cpinotossi/msftmh/03-Azure/01-03-Infrastructure/10_Oracle_on_Azure/walkthrough/create-odaa-adb/create-odaa-adb.md

 ### Network Tab

 Choose for the connectivity the Access type: Managed private virtual network IP only.
-Virual Network: vnet-odaa-shared
+- Virtual Network: vnet-odaa-shared
-Subnet: snet-odaa-delegated
+- Subnet: snet-odaa-delegated

 ![An image of the Oracle Autonomous database setting is shown here.](media/adb12.png)